Pfund telescope: Design considerations

-The surface normal of the feed flat mirror is the 3D bisector of vectors V_{1} and V_{2}, normalized to unity length.
-If $[N_k, N_1, N_m]$are the instantaneous unit vector components of the mirror's surface normal, then the mirror elevation angle is $arcsin(N_l)$, and the mirror azimuth angle is $arcsin[N_k/cos(elevation)]$.
+The surface normal of the feed flat mirror is the 3D bisector of vectors $\mathbf{V}_1$ and $\mathbf{V}_2$, normalized to unity length.
+If $[N_k, N_l, N_m]$are the instantaneous unit vector components of the mirror's surface normal, then the mirror elevation angle $\theta_\mathrm{el} = \arcsin(N_l)$, and the mirror azimuth angle is $\arcsin[N_k/\cos(\theta_\mathrm{el})]$.

 The field of a Pfund telescope rotates at a nonuniform rate during tracking, precluding it from long-exposure astrophotography, unless a derotation control matrix and optics are used to compensate field rotation.

 The hole in the front face of a Pfund tracking flat should only be large enough to pass the desired field of view with minimum vignetting (blocking of part of the light from the paraboloid) to minimize central obstruction.
 The hole through the flat must be conically shaped, opening outward toward the back of the flat with at least a 45° cone, to prevent vignetting of the image by the back of the steering flat at high mirror tilt angles.
 (Note: A cylindrical hole would quickly block light passing through the flat from the primary mirror as the steering flat tilt angle increases.)

 The front reflective face of the Pfund flat must be polished extremely flat, smooth and zone-free.
 The flat should ideally be flat to within about 25 nanometers peak-to-valley error.
 (Note: Departures from flatness, from figure error or deflection, or both, rapidly introduce unacceptable astigmatism in the image.)
 The front face should lie precisely in the plane of the elevation rotation axis to minimize the required flat mirror aperture.
 This creates the need for counterweights extending forward from the mirror cell to balance the load on the elevation servo drive.

 The diameter of the Pfund flat is generally larger than the focusing paraboloid; its size is a design trade-off between fully illuminated field of view coverage and flat cost and weight.
 If the Pfund is intended to provide fully illuminated field coverage at a 90° flat angle, then the minimum flat diameter must be at least $\sqrt 2=1.4142$ times the paraboloid diameter.

 The aperture stop is the rim of the focusing paraboloid, thus the feed flat has to be slightly larger than the on-axis diameter required to maximize illumination over the desired field.

 The McDonald Observatory Supernova Search Telescope used the Pfund configuration, and its feed flat diameter was 24″, while the focusing mirror was an 18″ f/4.5 paraboloid.